 What is a controlled tour (Code 55)?

-All personnel receive a 4-year controlled tour at the 89th Airlift Wing once they complete their training.
-A "Code 55" is added to your personnel file and AFPC will not give you an assignment until the expiration of that code.
-In some cases, and for specific reasons, we can extend that code 55 past the four-year point.
-Additionally, it doesn't mean that you aren't allowed to PCS if you would like to apply for any special opportunities such as school or staff-it just protects you from popping up on the VML during that time.
+All personnel receive a 4-year controlled tour at the 89th Airlift Wing once they complete training.
+A "Code 55" is added to your personnel file and AFPC will not give you an assignment until expiration.
+In some cases we can extend past four years.
+It doesn't prevent PCS for special opportunities — it just protects you from appearing on the VML during that time.

-For the Commander's Presidential Support Program (PSP) Questionnaire, is the recommendation and comments box considered my commander's recommendation or is this basically 2 recommendations from him?
+For the Commander's PSP Questionnaire, is the recommendation box considered my commander's recommendation, or is it basically two recommendations from him?

-The Commander's Presidential Support Program Questionnaire is a required part of the application because we are a PSP which requires additional background checks.
-The questionnaire (including the commander's recommendation) is not evaluated when we are determining who to interview.
-A preliminary security check is conducted on all applicants selected for an interview using that questionnaire.
-If any flags exist, we work on those issues on an individual basis.
-For the commander's recommendation, we suggest a one- or two-line standard comment from your commander saying you are capable of PSP duties and nothing more.
+The Commander's Presidential Support Program Questionnaire is required because we are a PSP requiring additional background checks.
+It is not evaluated when determining who to interview — it is used for a preliminary security check on selected interviewees.
+For the recommendation, we suggest a one- or two-line standard comment saying you are capable of PSP duties and nothing more.

-It means you must be a SrA and have been in the military for at least 2 years.
+It means you must be a SrA and have been in the military for at least 2 years total.

-It says that First Term Airmen may apply if they have been considered under FTA retraining program, does this mean we can only apply if we are in the FTA retraining window?
+It says First Term Airmen may apply if considered under the FTA retraining program — does that mean only during the FTA retraining window?

-You must be within your retraining window, however AFPC reviews every retraining application and makes the final decision on your eligibility.
-We recommend applying and letting AFPC determine your eligibility.
-Additionally, certain career fields may hold Exception to Policy (ETP) letters that allow a member to retrain outside of their career field.
+You must be within your retraining window, however AFPC reviews every application and makes the final eligibility decision.
+We recommend applying and letting AFPC determine eligibility.
+Additionally, certain career fields may hold ETP letters that allow retraining outside the normal window.

-Is this a complete change of AFSC or once our four years or so are up, can we be pulled back to our original jobs?
+Is this a complete AFSC change, or can I be pulled back to my original job after my tour?

-This will be a complete AFSC change once you have been accepted and completed all the requirements - Executive Mission Aviator will be your new, permanent career field.
-You will not be pulled back to any other jobs without applying for retraining.
+This is a complete AFSC change once accepted and all requirements are met.
+Executive Mission Aviator will be your permanent career field.
+You will not be pulled back to any other job without applying for retraining.

-You can apply with only 2 performance reports.
-If you are a SrA and have 2 years of total military experience, you are eligible.
+Yes.
 You are only required to submit the number of performance reports you have (up to the required number for your package).
+If you are a SrA with 2 years of total military experience, you are eligible.

 What duty stations are Flight Attendants located at?

-The majority of Flight Attendants are stationed at JB Andrews, but there are flying units with positions at Hickam AFB, Ramstein AB, Scott AFB, and Offutt AFB.
-There are also instructor positions at Lackland AFB/Kelly AFB.
-To receive an assignment to any of those locations (other than Offutt AFB which operates under Air Force Global Strike Command) you must apply and interview at JB Andrews.
+The majority are stationed at JB Andrews, with flying unit positions at Hickam AFB, Ramstein AB, Scott AFB, and Offutt AFB.
+Instructor positions exist at Lackland AFB/Kelly AFB.
+To receive an assignment to any of those locations (except Offutt, which operates under Air Force Global Strike Command), you must apply and interview at JB Andrews.

 What duty stations are Flight Engineers located at?

-The majority of Flight Engineers are stationed at JB Andrews, but there are flying units with positions at Hickam AFB and Ramstein AB.
-There are also instructor positions at Lackland AFB/Kelly AFB.
-To receive an assignment to any of those locations (other than Offutt AFB which operates under Air Force Global Strike Command) you must apply and interview at JB Andrews.
+The majority are stationed at JB Andrews, with flying unit positions at Hickam AFB and Ramstein AB.
+Instructor positions exist at Lackland AFB/Kelly AFB.
+To receive an assignment to any of those locations (except Offutt), you must apply and interview at JB Andrews.

-What duty stations are Communication Systems Operator located at?
+What duty stations are Communication Systems Operators located at?

-The majority of Communications Systems Operator are stationed at JB Andrews, but there are flying units with positions at Hickam AFB and Ramstein AB.
-There are also instructor positions at Lackland AFB/Kelly AFB.
-To receive an assignment to any of those locations (other than Offutt AFB which operates under Air Force Global Strike Command) you must apply and interview at JB Andrews.
+The majority are stationed at JB Andrews, with flying unit positions at Hickam AFB and Ramstein AB.
+Instructor positions exist at Lackland AFB/Kelly AFB.
+To receive an assignment to any of those locations (except Offutt), you must apply and interview at JB Andrews.

 Are Reservists allowed to apply for the Flight Attendant position?

 Reservists are not allowed to apply for any position in the 89th Airlift Wing.
-We do have some sister reserve units that do hire however they have a separate hiring and application process.
+There are sister reserve units that do hire, however they have a separate hiring and application process.

 How are the promotion rates in your career field?